turingschool/backend-curriculum-site/module2/lessons/factory_bot.md

 ```

 **Overriding**
-When creating a new instance you can override attributes in factories `create(:artist, name: "Sal Espinosa")`
+When creating a new instance you can override attributes in factories `create(:artist, name: "Journey")`

 **Lists**
 Want to create multiple of the same type of resource?